-Usually, the number one reason for travellers to visit Africa is to embark on a safari or to climb Kilimanjaro, and while Africa certainly does have some of the most prolific wildlife viewing opportunities and one of the seven summits, there are so many more reasons to visit Africa.
+Usually, the number one reason for travellers visiting Africa is to embark on a wildlife safari or climb Kilimanjaro.
+While Africa certainly has some of the most prolific wildlife viewing opportunities and one of the seven summits, there are many more 'other' reasons to travel to Africa.

-The continent teems with unique landscapes, ancient history, geographical wonders and active adventures to boot.
+The African continent teems with unique landscapes, ancient history, geographical wonders and active adventures to boot.

 Check out the other reasons to visit Africa that will make this incredible continent jump to the number one spot on your adventure list.

 1. Tropical beaches that rival some of the world’s best

-Africa certainly has a lot of beaches making it impossible to choose the absolute best, though a top pick would be the beaches on the small island of Zanzibar, just off the coast from the Tanzanian capital of Dar es Salaam.
+Africa certainly has a lot of beaches, making it impossible to choose the absolute best.
+However, a top pick would be the beaches on the small island of Zanzibar, just off the coast of the Tanzanian capital of Dar es Salaam.

-This small island boasts clear azure waters, coral white sand and plenty of diving and snorkelling opportunities, and is the perfect place to relax after completing a safari or trek up Africa’s highest peaks, Mount Kilimanjaro and Mount Kenya.
+This small island boasts clear azure waters, white coral sand and plenty of diving and snorkelling opportunities, making it the perfect place to relax after a safari or trek up Africa’s highest peaks, Mount Kilimanjaro and Mount Kenya.

 2. Vibrant cities

-Africa is a melting pot of the ancient and cosmopolitan cities.
+Africa is a melting pot of ancient and cosmopolitan cities.

 Explore Morocco’s Marrakesh, a densely packed, medieval city that dates back to the Berber empire.
 The maze of alleys and thriving markets evokes images of Disney’s Aladdin, and you’ll be hard-pressed, shaking the image of a magic carpet from your mind as you browse hundreds of intricately hand-woven rugs from the eclectic souks.

 In contrast, South Africa’s Cape Town is a modern cosmopolitan city that boasts a spectacular coastline and rich cultural heritage and history.
-The city is undeniably beautiful both for its setting against one of the new seven wonders of nature, Table Mountain, as well as its regeneration of industrial districts, Dutch, Malay & British influenced architecture, & historic buildings.
+The city is undeniably beautiful both for its setting against one of the new seven wonders of nature, Table Mountain, and its regeneration of industrial districts, Dutch, Malay & British influenced architecture, & historic buildings.

 3. Geological wonders